 - All furniture and flooring throughout the building is made with fabrics that are not on the ‘Red List.’

 - Carpet free rooms are located throughout the building to help those with allergies, and use linoleum flooring (a sustainable building material).

 - As you enter from Fifth Avenue, you are welcomed to the building by a wood piece created by Urban Tree.
 The famous line from Mr. Rogers “Won’t you be my neighbor?” is etched into slabs of wood harvested from campus.

-- In the main residential lounge, a stunning bamboo piece designed by CMU’s DOSA team and the building’s architect.
+- In the main residential lounge, a stunning bamboo piece designed by CMU’s Department of Student Affairs and the building’s architect.
 The “Sister Bridges” – the Carson, Warhol, and Clemente – are etched into bamboo panels with the city’s skyline.
 Bridges are a piece of Pittsburgh history, and a symbol of community connection.
-The 3 particular people these bridges are name for were groundbreakers in their fields.
+The three particular people these bridges are name for were groundbreakers in their fields.

-The Community Commons is a space within the Fifth and Clyde House that is open to all members of the CMU community.
+The Community Commons is a space within Fifth & Clyde that is open to all members of the CMU community.

 - It is a place for relaxation, rejuvenation, and play.

 - Sit around the fireplace while reading a book.
 Have coffee or tea with friends in a nook.

 - Meet with friends in the wellness room to dance.

 - Practice with your band in the large music room.
 Practice on your own in the small music room.